Why Do You Only Recommend Local Carpet Stores?

 No matter what they say, most consumers are not prepared for the hoops they must jump through in order to get anyone to do anything about the carpet problem.
 It can takes months to get a remedy, if you get a remedy at all.

-The Three Most Common Homeowner Carpet Complaints:
+The 3 Most Common Carpet Complaints:

 1. Bad or Poor Quality Installation